cadedupont/the-fable-of-link/README.md

 # The Fable of Link
 A labyrinth-style game written in Java.
 Below are instructions on how to install and run the game on your local machine using Java.
-If you don't have Java installed on your machine, you can play an alternate version of the game written in JavaScript [here](http://csce.uark.edu/~cldupont/the-fable-of-link/).

 ## To run
 Clone this repository to your local machine by running the following command in your computer's terminal:<br>